Pepper&Carrot

-Pepper&Carrot is a free and open source webcomic series by French artist David Revoy, first released in May 2014.
-It is also published by Glénat Editions, Ar Gripi, Popcom, Prikazka-Igra, and Outland Forlag.
+Pepper&Carrot is a free and open source webcomic series by French artist David Revoy.
+First released in May 2014, it is published by Glénat Editions, Ar Gripi, Popcom, Prikazka-Igra, and Outland Forlag.

 The series consists of small episodes about teenage witch Pepper and her cat Carrot, and with stories without violence it aims to be accessible for everyone.

-The free license permits the work to be remixed and reused, even for commercial purposes, which has led to derivative works such as animated short films, cosplay, fanart, a card game, a boardgame, several video games, and the work being used in research.
+The webcomic’s free license allows remixes and reuse, including commercial use, resulting in derivative works such as animated short films, cosplay, fanart, a card game, a boardgame, several video games, and research projects.

-The webcomic is completely, or almost completely, translated into 27 different languages, and to an additional 39 languages with a lower degree of coverage.
+It is fully or mostly translated into 28 languages, with additional partial translations in 40 more.

-Revoy creates the series entirely with free software, such as Krita and Inkscape, making the Krita source files for each image available for download.
+Revoy creates the series entirely with free software such as Krita, Blender and Inkscape, making the Krita source files for each image available for download.

 In March 2024, Revoy announced he would bring the series to a close, planning on ending it on episode 42.
-However, in 2025 he said he did not know when it would end.
+However, in 2025 he retracted this statement, explaining that he would continue working on Pepper&Carrot.